Stringy/gileshutton.com/content/coding/tinker.md

 Again, not that interesting, but it gave me a few weeks of nothing between the two jobs and to fill the time I started working on a little game.

-It started with little idea that I'd had rolling around my head for a few years.
+It started with an idea that I had rolling around my head for a few years.
 I wanted a 2D top-down survival / exploration game.
-The natural progression of that is some kind of procedurally generated world, possibly infinite, and then some kind of survival mechanics and a reason for the player to actually play the game.
+The natural progression of that is some kind of procedurally generated world, possibly infinite, and then some survival mechanics and a reason for the player to actually play the game.
 My first thought was Minecraft but 2D.
 Not the most original idea in the world, and probably way too much scope for a first game!